-now interpreted by the Appellate Body - in a contemporary and evolutionary manner - as including living natural resources, then the term 'animal health' can that this provision clearly allowed contracting parties to give priority to human health over trade liberalization; however, for a measure to be covered by Article XX(b) it had to be 'necessary'.
+now interpreted by the Appellate Body - in a contemporary and evolutionary manner - as including living natural resources, then the term 'animal health' can perhaps also be interpreted as including 'animal welfare'.
+At present, however, there is little support, and few arguments, for such a 'contemporary' and 'evolutionary' interpretation of the term 'animal welfare'.